 Merge CSV Files into Multiple Sheets in Excel (with Easy Steps)

-Say, you have three individual Excel workbooks for grade 6, grade 7, and grade 8 report cards for various subjects for multiple students.
+We have three individual Excel workbooks for grade 6, grade 7, and grade 8 report cards for various subjects for multiple students.
 The files are in CSV format with the students’ names, subjects, and scores.
-Now, you want to merge all the workbooks in a single workbook in multiple sheets.
-Go through the step-by-step guidelines to merge CSV files into multiple Excel sheets.
+We want to merge all the workbooks in a single workbook in multiple sheets.

 Sample Dataset to Merge CSV Files into Multiple Sheets